fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ### Scale value with optional offset (fluid.transforms.linearScale)

-**type:** multiInputTransformFunction (variables: factor - default=1, offset - default=0), standardInputTransformFunction and standardOutputTransformFunction.
+**type:** `multiInputTransformFunction` (variables: factor - default=1, offset - default=0), `standardInputTransformFunction` and `standardOutputTransformFunction`.

 **Description:** This will scale the input value using the equation: `value * factor + offset`.
 If `factor` is unspecified it will be interpreted as 1 and if `offset` is unspecified it will be interpreted as 0.
 Both `factor` and `offset` can references to the input model by using: `factorPath` and `offsetPath`, respectively.
 If both the path and constant for any of these values is defined, first the path is looked up, and if a value is found it will be used.
 Else the system will fallback to using the constant.

 **Invertibility:** Partly invertible.